multiformats/multibase/rfcs/Base2.md

 ## Decoding

-The canonical format of multibase base2 encoding is decoded by dropping the first byte (which must be the character `0`), dividing the remaining byte array to _k_ sections of length _8_, and mapping to each byte in an output buffer of _k_ bytes the binary value of the corresponding section.
+The canonical format of multibase base2 encoding is decoded by dropping the multibase prefix (which must be the character `0`), dividing the remaining character sequence into _k_ sections of length _8_, then converting each section into it's corresponding byte value.

-The binary value of a byte section is obtained by taking the bytes of the section in big-endian order, and setting the corresponding bit in the output byte if the byte is `1`, and leaving the bit unset if `0`.
+The byte value of each section is obtained by mapping each '0' or '1' character to a 0 or 1 bit in the resulting byte (MSB first).

-For example, the binary value of the byte section `"00110111"` is `0x37`.
+For example, the byte value of `"00110111"` is `0x37`.

 The process, with input `"00100000101000010"`: